gloveboxes/PyCon-Hands-on-Lab/lab2-docker-debug/README.md

 ### From Linux, macOS, and the Windows Subsystem for Linux

-1. Create your key.
-Typically a one-time operation.
+1. Create your key pair, this is typically a one-time operation. **Take the default options**.

 ```bash
 ssh-keygen -t rsa